 - Since 1992, the BMW Group has invested nearly \$12.4 Billion (through December 31, 2022), and the Spartanburg plant has gone through six major expansions.
-The seventh major expansion was announced on October 19, 2022 a \$1.7 billion investment to prepare the plant for the production of electric vehicles and to build a high-voltage battery assembly plant in Woodruff, SC. - There are more than 11,000 jobs onsite. - More than 40 direct Tier 1 suppliers are located in South Carolina and more than 300 suppliers are in the United States. - Currently, the physical size of BMW Plant Spartanburg is about 8.0 million square feet with two body shops, two paint shops, two assembly halls, and several logistics centers. - The plant produces more than 1,500 vehicles each day. - Approximately 70% of the steel and aluminum used in manufacturing BMWs in the U.S. is produced in the U.S. - From 2010 2020, about two-thirds of Spartanburg's production was exported to more than 120 world markets. - According to the U.S. Department of Commerce, the BMW Group is the largest automotive exporter by value from the U.S. with a total export value of nearly \$9.6 Billion in 2022.
+The seventh major expansion was announced on October 19, 2022 a \$1.7 billion investment to prepare the plant for the production of electric vehicles and to build a high-voltage battery assembly plant in Woodruff, SC. - There are more than 11,000 jobs onsite. - More than 40 direct Tier 1 suppliers are located in South Carolina and more than 300 suppliers are in the United States. - Currently, the physical size of BMW Plant Spartanburg is about 8.0 million square feet with two body shops, two paint shops, two assembly halls, and several logistics centers. - The plant assembles more than 1,500 vehicles each day. - Approximately 70% of the steel and aluminum used in manufacturing BMWs in the U.S. is produced in the U.S. - From 2010 2020, about two-thirds of Spartanburg's assembled vehicles were exported to more than 120 world markets. - According to the U.S. Department of Commerce, the BMW Group is the largest automotive exporter by value from the U.S. with a total export value of nearly \$9.6 Billion in 2022.
 The number of BMWs exported totaled 227,029.
-This makes nine consecutive years that BMW has led the nation in this category. - Production in 2022 totaled 416,301 units second-highest production total in the history of the plant.
+This makes nine consecutive years that BMW has led the nation in this category. - Total number of vehicles assembled in 2022 totaled 416,301 units second-highest total number of vehicles assembled in the history of the plant.